 Who doesn’t want a cabin in the woods?
 Better yet, who doesn’t want a portable cabin in the woods?
 OK, maybe a tent isn’t quite as luxurious as a cabin.
 Nevertheless, its spartan nature doesn’t mean it can’t be a safe and comfy place you can call home in the backcountry!
-Today, we take a look at the top backpacking tents of the year.
+Today, we take a look at the top backpacking and backpacking tents of the year.

 We’ve evaluated tents based on price, weight, packability, functionality, versatility, and durability.
-For its outstanding performance in all those areas, our top pick for 2023’s best backpacking tent goes to the Marmot Tungsten 1 Person Tent
+For its outstanding performance in all those areas, our top pick for 2024’s best backpacking tent goes to the Marmot Tungsten 1 Person Tent

-Read on to see our other favourites!
-Or, if you love camping but aren’t crazy about hiking, take a look at our Best Camping Tents, instead.
+Read on to see our other favourites.
+Or, if you love camping but aren’t crazy about hiking, take a look at our Best Camping Tents instead.

 The Top Backpacking Tents Reviewed

-Best Overall Backpacking Tent
+Best Ultralight Backpacking Tents

 Price: 0.00$